bm13563/SatelliteSandbox/README.md

 # SatelliteSandbox
-Apply image correction to satellite imagery in real time from WMS using WebGL.
+Apply image correction to satellite imagery in real time using WebGL.

 Currently in very early development stages - contribution welcome.